-The Trailblazer Academy offers high school students the opportunity to take online college courses at Ohio Christian University through Dual Credit/Ohio College Credit Plus (CCP).
-What this means is that students can take online college courses while still in high school!
+The Trailblazer Academy offers students who are in 7-12th grade the opportunity to take online college courses at Ohio Christian University through Dual Credit/Ohio College Credit Plus (CCP).
+What this means is that students can take online college courses while still in middle school or high school!

 Is Ohio Christian University Accredited?